falyan/install-kubeseal/README.md

 ## Installing the Custom Controller and CRD for SealedSecret
-Install the SealedSecret CRD, controller and RBAC artifacts on your K8S cluster as follows:
+Install the SealedSecret CRD, controller on your K8S cluster as follows:

 ```bash
 wget https://github.com/bitnami-labs/sealed-secrets/releases/download/v0.18.0/controller.yaml